Labiteers/labiteers-docs/source/user_management/index.rst

 User Management
 ===============

-This section guides you through the first steps of using Labiteers.
+This section guides you through the steps of importing your student base into Labiteers.

 .. toctree::
    :maxdepth: 2